neratmatevz/ThreatInsight/README.md

 # ThreatInsight
-A web application offers multiple cybersecurity tools/services in one place for gathering information about a 'target' (Google, UM, target company, etc.), which the user will then save and receive advice about the state of the 'target' or possible vulnerabilities
+Welcome to ThreatInsight, your all-in-one cyber defense platform.
+With ThreatInsight, you gain access to a comprehensive web application that centralizes multiple cybersecurity tools and services, offering unparalleled convenience in gathering information about your targets.

+Whether you're scrutinizing tech giants like Google, academic institutions such as UM, or specific companies, ThreatInsight equips you with intuitive tools to efficiently collect, analyze, and store pertinent data.
+Receive tailored insights and advice on the state of your targets, along with proactive suggestions to address potential vulnerabilities.

 ![Cybersecurity Tools](README_picture.png)